 Each division has its own set of skill and difficulty requirements.
 There are 4 Special Requirements on each event, except for vault.
 The requirements must be fulfilled by skills from the Xcel Code of Points, or from the division’s corresponding skills chart.

 Let’s take a look at these requirements in the Platinum division.

 Xcel Platinum Vault

 At Xcel Platinum, the gymnast must perform vaults from the Xcel Platinum chart.
 All of these vaults are from the handspring family or twisting vaults without saltos.
 There is no more than 1 ½ total twist in any of the vaults, and no more than 1/1 twist in any phase.
-The vault list is exactly the same as the Gold chart.
-The only difference is that a few of the vaults on the Platinum chart have a 9.8 SV.
+The vault list is almost the same as the Gold chart.

 - ½ on

 - ¼ on, ¼ off – land facing away from the table

 The Platinum vaults that start at 9.9 include: